nicholasdieke/hm-analytics-dashboard/README.md

 # **💻 How to Run the App Locally**

-## Before running the app
-- Add the database information in the empty variables at the beginning of api/main.py.
+> Before running the app: **Add the database information** in the empty variables at the beginning of api/main.py.
 These will be given upon request.

 To run the app, follow these simple instructions: